 - Limit the types and amounts of material.

 - Acknowledge all material with a proper and accurate citation.
 You can do this by including a citation in the PowerPoint or by making an announcement in class.

 - Display the required copyright warning notices.
 If the lecture is being recorded via Lecture Capture the notice will be inserted automatically by the Lecture Capture System.

 - Restrict access to staff and students involved in the subject.
 Additional access can be granted to external people who assist with teaching or administering the subject via the LMS.

 - Remove any copyright material from the lecture recording.
-See the Lecture Capture - Extended Guide for Staff for further information.
+See the Lecture Capture - managing recordings guide for further information.